-The Company's audit committee has adopted a policy with respect to the pre-approval of audit and permitted non-audit services to be provided by its independent auditor.
-Pursuant to the policy, the audit committee has identified certain services that have been granted pre-approval and which the independent auditors may provide.
+The Audit Committee has adopted a policy with respect to the pre-approval of audit and permitted nonaudit services to be provided by its independent auditor.
+Pursuant to the policy, the Audit Committee has identified certain services that have been granted pre-approval and which the independent auditors may provide.
 The policy also establishes procedures by which permitted audit and permitted non-audit services proposed to be performed by the Company's independent auditors may be pre-approved.

-The audit committee has delegated authority to the Chair of the audit committee to pre-approve permitted audit and permitted non-audit services to be provided by the independent auditor that have not otherwise been pre-approved by the full audit committee, including the fees and terms of the proposed services.
-All pre-approvals granted pursuant to this delegated authority must be presented by the Chair of the audit committee to the full audit committee at its next meeting.
+The Audit Committee has delegated authority to the Chair of the Audit Committee to pre-approve permitted audit and permitted non-audit services to be provided by the independent auditor that have not otherwise been pre-approved by the full Audit Committee, including the fees and terms of the proposed services.
+All pre-approvals granted pursuant to this delegated authority must be presented by the Chair of the Audit Committee to the full Audit Committee at its next meeting.

-All fees payable in connection with services provided by the independent auditor must be pre-approved by either the full audit committee or the Chair of the audit committee pursuant to the Chair's delegated authority.
+All fees payable in connection with services provided by the independent auditor must be pre-approved by either the full Audit Committee or the Chair of the Audit Committee pursuant to the Chair's delegated authority.